-When integrating the printer into the egg grader's control system there are a couple of options, depending on the grading equipment and the production complexity.
+When integrating the printer into the egg grader's control system there are a few choices, depending on the grading equipment and the production complexity.

-Simple integration
+Simple integration.
 Printers operate in a standalone mode where they get no information from the grader.
-Considering the example of a typical egg carton, all the information is set up in the printer when it's installed, and with the printer's real-time clock, there's nothing required from the grader or the operator to print on the cartons.
-Date and time rollover happens automatically and doesn't require any operator intervention like contact printing solutions.
+Considering the example of a typical egg carton, all the information is setup in the printer when it's installed, and with the printer's real time clock, there's nothing required from the grader or the operator to print on the cartons.
+Date and time roll over happens automatically and doesn't require any operator intervention like contact solutions.
 In a simple integration, each printer is programmed when it's installed, to have every possible coding method for all customers.
 Then, when customers change, the operator or supervisor will need to select the correct code for the printers that need to change.

-Better integration
+Better integration.
 The printers can get direction from the grader controller through another computer system.
 This computer system receives information from the grader or from the operator when there is a change in the packing requirements, like a different retailer, for example.
-It forwards the information to the printers so they know what to print.
-An example might be changing between a simple carton of a dozen eggs, to a dozen eggs in a split carton.
+It forwards the information to the printers so that they know what to print.
+An example here might be changing between a simple carton of a dozen eggs, and a dozen eggs in a split carton.
 The split carton should have the date codes printed on both cartons, whereas the single carton only needs one code.
 In this scenario, when the grader manager changes the carton type, the intermediate computer updates the appropriate printers to account for the change.

-Contact Coders Labelers CIJ Laser TIJ тто
+Contact Coders Labelers CIJ Laser TIJ TTO

-Printing type Contact Contact Non-contact Non-contact Non-contact Contact
+Printing type Contact Contact Contactless Contactless Contactless Contact

 Paper cartons Good Good Great Great Good -

-Foam cartons Good Good Great Ok - -
+Foam cartons Good Good Great Ok

-Clear plastic OK Good Good Ok - -
+Clear plastic Ok Good Good Ok

-Label Good Great Great Great Good -
+Label Good Great Great Great Good

-Shrink wrap OK Good Good - - Great
+Shrink wrap Ok Good Good Great

-Date & time rollover Manual Auto Auto Auto Auto Auto
+Date and time rollover Manual Auto Auto Auto Auto Auto

 Supplies Ink, stamps Labels Ink - Ink Ribbon

 Code creation Manual PC Manual, PC Manual, PC Manual, PC Manual, PC

 Code change Manual Auto Auto Auto Auto Auto

 Code location End or top Тор End or top End or top End or top Тор

+Print quality Varies Varies Consistent Consistent Consistent Consistent

-Print quality consistency Varies over time Varies over time Consistent over time Consistent over time Consistent over time Consistent over time
+consistency over time over time over time over time over time over time

 Data integration None Better Better Better Simple Simple

 Ink low detect No - Yes - - Yes

 Incorrect ink No - Yes - No -